Srisairam9881/Sorting-Algorithms-Part-1/README.md

 * The array is has a small number of elements
 * There are only a few elements left to be sorted
 ##

+# 5.Binary Insertion Sort Algorithm with C++ Code | Sorting Algorithms | Data Structures & Algorithms
+## Binary Insertion Sort :-
+* <b>We can use binary search to reduce the number of comparisons in normal insertion sort.
+Binary Insertion Sort uses binary search to find the proper location to insert the selected item at each iteration.
+In normal insertion sort, it takes O(n) comparisons (at nth iteration) in the worst case.
+We can reduce it to O(log n) by using binary search.</b>
+## Time Complexity: The algorithm as a whole still has a running worst-case running time of O(n2) because of the series of swaps required for each insertion.